QualiSystems/devguide_source/_shells/8.1.0/modeling-the-shell.md

 order:  4
 ---

+{% assign pageUrlSplited = page.url | split: "/" %}
+{% assign pageVersion = pageUrlSplited[2] %}

 By defining how a Shell is modeled in CloudShell, we can control how it’s represented in CloudShell.
-If you’ve gone through the steps of the [Getting Started]({{site.baseurl}}/shells/getting-started.html) tutorial, you may have noticed that with little effort we’ve already managed to model a new type of entity.
+If you’ve gone through the steps of the [Getting Started]({{site.baseurl}}/shells/{{pageVersion}}/getting-started.html) tutorial, you may have noticed that with little effort we’ve already managed to model a new type of entity.

 In this section, we’ll take a more in-depth look at how we can customize how Shell resources or deployed Apps are presented and behave in CloudShell.